VishruthBharadwaj/STOCK/README.md

 For real data have yfinance import it.. modify accordingly inside function

-we will get all data from yfinance
+we will get all data from yfinance(Yahoo finance Data)